tb-brics/dorothy-image-service/README.md

 # Dorothy-image-service
-Web service for managing x-ray databases,
+X-ray Image web service for managing x-ray databases,exporting the TB tagged images for machine learning related activities.

 ## Requirements
  You must have Docker Desktop installed to run this application in your computer.